Orlando Arcia Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.5 K/9, which ranks 18th in MLB.
+- The 8.5 strikeouts per nine innings put together by the Brewers pitching staff ranks 18th in MLB.

-- Brewers pitchers combine to rank 22nd in baseball in home runs allowed (117 total, 1.2 per game).
+- Brewers pitchers combine to allow 119 total home runs at a clip of 1.2 per game (to rank 21st in baseball).

-- Peralta makes the start for the Brewers, his 19th of the season.
-He is 6-7 with a 4.32 ERA and 113 strikeouts through 98 2/3 innings pitched.
+- Houser makes the start for the Brewers, his 11th of the season.
+He is 3-2 with a 3.79 ERA and 39 strikeouts in 57 2/3 innings pitched.

-- In his last time out on Saturday against the Cincinnati Reds, the right-hander threw six scoreless innings while surrendering one hit.
+- In his last time out on Sunday against the Cincinnati Reds, the right-hander threw 5 2/3 innings, allowing three earned runs while surrendering six hits.

+- The 30-year-old has amassed an ERA of 3.79, with 6.2 strikeouts per nine innings, in 12 games this season.
+Opponents have a .296 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.